Ferenc Puskás: Other appearances

 In 1962, Puskás became a naturalized Spanish citizen, and subsequently played four times for Spain.
 Three of these games were at the 1962 World Cup.
-In Spain, he was known as Cañoncito Pum (the booming cannon).
+In Spain, he was known as Cañoncito Pum (The Booming Cannon).
 On 28 October 1963, Puskás appeared in a game for the Madrid football team at the FFM Trofeo Bodas de Oro, and he scored two late goals in a 4–0 win over Andalusia.
-In 1967, at the age of 40, he appeared in a fundraising friendly game for South Liverpool, the English non-League side, in front of a 10,000-strong sell-out crowd at the club's Holly Park stadium.
+In 1967, at the age of 40, he appeared in a fundraising friendly game for South Liverpool, the English non-League side, in front of a 10,000-strong sell-out crowd at the club's stadium in Holly Park.